PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 * Ability to access the NGFW device via GUI[1][2], SSH/CLI[3] and API
 * For users wishing to work through the command line have SLI_ set up and ready to go

   * SLI can be set up locally on your machine to run quick and efficient commands on your local CLI.
+SLI is a CLI interface used for interacting with Skillets.
 Please refer to and follow the steps in the linked SLI_ page to get started
 * For users wishing to work through the browser UI log into PanHandler_ and be able to import/run Skillets, specifically SkilletBuilder_ tools

 It may also be useful to review the following topics before getting started: